Time delay estimation of traffic congestion propagation due to accidents based on statistical causality: Abstract

 \section{Abstract}

-Considering how congestion will propagate in the near future, understanding traffic congestion propagation has become crucial in GPS navigation systems for providing users with a more accurate estimated time of arrival (ETA).
-However, providing the exact ETA during congestion is a challenge owing to the complex propagation process between roads and high uncertainty regarding the future behavior of the process.
-Recent studies have focused on finding frequent congestion propagation patterns and determining the propagation probabilities.
-By contrast, this study proposes a novel time delay estimation method for traffic congestion propagation between roads using lag-specific transfer entropy (TE).
-Nonlinear normalization with a sliding window is used to effectively reveal the causal relationship between the source and target time series in calculating the TE.
-Moreover, Markov bootstrap techniques were adopted to quantify the uncertainty in the time delay estimator.
-To the best of our knowledge, the time delay estimation method presented in this article is the first to determine the time delay between roads for any congestion propagation pattern.
-The proposed method was validated using simulated data as well as real user trajectory data obtained from a major GPS navigation system applied in South Korea.
+The accurate estimation of time delays is crucial in traffic congestion analysis, as this information can be used to address fundamental questions regarding the origin and propagation of traffic congestion.
+However, the exact measurement of time delays during congestion remains a challenge owing to the complex propagation process between roads and high uncertainty regarding future behavior.
+To overcome this challenge, we propose a novel time delay estimation method for the propagation of traffic congestion due to accidents using lag-specific transfer entropy (TE).
+The proposed method adopts Markov bootstrap techniques to quantify uncertainty in the time delay estimator.
+To the best of our knowledge, our proposed method is the first to estimate time delays based on causal relationships between adjacent roads.
+We validated the method’s efficacy using simulated data, as well as real user trajectory data obtained from a major GPS navigation system in South Korea.